site24x7/plugins/git_hub/README.md

 - Follow the steps in [this article](https://support.site24x7.com/portal/en/kb/articles/updating-python-path-in-a-plugin-script-for-linux-servers) to update the Python path in the git_hub.py script.

 * Open the "git_hub.cfg" file and add the configuration details to it.
 Sample configuration file looks like:
-	#git_hub.cfg

-		[display_name]
+		[Sample_repo1]
 		user_name="UserName"
 		personal_access_token="123ascejsfnkl"
 		repo_name="Sample_repo1"

-	- display_name denotes - plugin monitor name to be displayed in site24x7 client.
+	- display_name - plugin monitor name to be displayed in site24x7.

-	- user_name denotes - user name of the github account.
+	- user_name - user name of the github account.

-	- personal_access_token denotes - personal access token created for the github account.
+	- personal_access_token - personal access token created for the github account.

-	- repo_name denotes - actual repository name to be monitored.
+	- repo_name - actual repository name to be monitored.

 * If you have more than one repositories needs to be monitored create one more section and configure it as above.